A healthy, vegan mayo perfect for tasty sandwiches and creamy aiolis.

 Scrape down the sides of the blender, then return to high speed.
 Gradually add in the olive oil and continue to blend for about two minutes.
 Allow to chill in an airtight container for at least one hour before serving.
 You can store and refrigerate leftovers up to a week.

-This simple vegan avocado mayonnaise is so quick and easy to make.
+This simple plant-based avocado mayonnaise is so quick and easy to make.
 You can easily whip up this staple on a weekly basis so you always have it on hand.
 Use this healthy mayo substitute anywhere you would normally use mayonnaise.
 Spread it on sandwiches and burgers or use it as a base for your favorite aiolis.

-- 1/2 cup plain soy milk
+- 1/2 cup soy milk plain

 - 2 teaspoons lemon juice